1. basic issues

 seats is given.

 Example: A SB has 15 members.
-5 members are of the group population.
+5 members are of the third group.
 2 of the 5 members are

 elected by national votes, 3 by international votes.